Translate

 When they finally broke apart, both were breathless, their foreheads pressed together as they stood there shielded from the rain, clinging to one another.

-“I never stopped loving you,” he murmured, his voice hoarse with emotion.
+“I never stopped loving you,” he said.
 “Not for a second.
 I tried to move on, but—”

-Tears mixed with the remnants of rain on her cheeks as she looked up at him, her heart full and aching at the same time.
+Tears mixed with the remnants of rain on her cheeks as she looked up at him.
 “I thought I’d lost you forever,” she whispered.
 “I thought I’d ruined everything.”

-He shook his head, his hands tightening on her.
+His hands tightened on her.
 “We were both foolish.
 But we’re here now.
 You’re here.
 That’s all that matters.”

 John kissed her again, slower this time.
 And as they stood there, tangled together, the world seemed to fall away.
 There was no past, no future—only the present, only them.

-Katherine nodded, her body pounding with a mixture of excitement and nervous anticipation, remembering a happiness that before that morning had been forever lost.
+Katherine nodded, her body pulsating with a mixture of excitement and nervous anticipation, remembering a happiness that before that morning she thought had been lost forever.

 The Pocket Watch

 Clara pushed open the door, and a tiny bell tinkled overhead.
-The interior of the shop smelled of oil and dust, and the light filtering through the grimy windows seemed frozen in time.
+The interior of the shop smelled of oil and dust; the light filtering through the grimy windows seemed frozen in time.
 Everywhere she looked, there were clocks.
 Grandfather clocks, pocket watches, wristwatches—all ticking away in unison, each one keeping perfect time.
-At the centre of it all sat Francis Brindle, his silver hair glowing faintly in the dim light, his hands deftly adjusting the gears of a particularly intricate pocket watch.
+At the centre of it all sat Francis Brindle, his silver hair glowing slightly in the dim light, his hands deftly adjusting the gears of a particularly intricate pocket watch.

 Francis raised his head, his pale blue eyes fixing on hers.
 There was something unsettling about his gaze, as if he could see within her.
-“It has been waiting for you.”
+“It has been waiting for you,” he said.

 She glanced around, confused.
 “What has?”